Bowdoin College Catalogue and Academic Handbook

 Non-Standard Rotation.
 Enrollment limit: 16.

 Examines how law and justice in East Asia became markers of modernity and sovereignty from the eighteenth to twentieth centuries.The kinds of punishment used in a society often act as a measure in judging whether that society is civilized or barbaric, advanced or backward.
 Major themes include: stereotypes of “oriental barbarism,” torture and capital punishment, village law and gender, extraterritoriality and imperialism, sentiment and mass media, war tribunals, and thought reform.
 Students analyze legal documents in translation alongside recent scholarship in the field and write a major paper based on primary source research.
-No prior knowledge of an Asian language necessary Note: This course is part of the following field(s) of study: East Asia.
+No prior knowledge of an Asian language necessary Note: This course is part of the following History field(s) of study: East Asia.
 It fulfills the non euro/us requirement for history majors and minors.
 (Same as: HIST 3420)

 Prerequisites: ASNS 2000 - 2969 or HIST 2000 - 2969.